frul/sgx_dnn_benchmark/README.md

 | cnn_inference_f32_cpp enclave   |           2701,513531 |             3992,817552 |
 | cnn_training_f32_cpp enclave    |           3049,103561 |             3264,539662 |

-As we can see, while usage of OpenMP indeed makes difference for simple CPU mode, the usage of OpenMP in the enclave worsenes performance, making its usage inside the enclave is not reasonable
+As we can see, while usage of OpenMP indeed makes difference for simple CPU mode, the usage of OpenMP in the enclave worsenes performance, making its usage inside the enclave iunreasonable